 Validating Design Tokens Against JSON Schema in CI

-1. Define a Strict JSON Schema (Draft 2020-12): Map your token hierarchy using $ref pointers for shared types (e.g., color, spacing, typography).
-Enforce additionalProperties: false to reject undocumented keys.
+Write a schema that mirrors your token hierarchy, using $ref pointers for shared value types and additionalProperties: false everywhere to reject undocumented keys.
+Store it at schema/tokens.schema.json.

 {